 \item A sequence of strictly casual encoding maps $\Gamma^{(i)}_{E_{i-1}\bar{E}^{i-2}\rightarrow{\bar{E}^{i-1}D_{i}}}:\mathcal{D}(\mathcal{H}^{\otimes(i-1)}_{E})\rightarrow\mathcal{D}(\mathcal{H}^{\otimes(i-1)}_{E}\otimes\mathcal{H}_{D})$, with $\bar{E}^{i-1}=(E_{1},...,E_{i-1})$ representing all quantum states up to communication round $i$.

 \item A decoding channel $\mathcal{P}_{B^n\to \hat{M}}$ acting on $\mathcal{H}_{B}^{\otimes n}$.

 \end{itemize} We denote the code by $\mathscr{C}=(\mathcal{E},\Gamma,\mathcal{P})$.

 The communication scheme is illustrated in \Fig{fig:qrelay-comm-scheme}.
-The systems $A^n$ and $D^n$ represent the transmissions from the sender and the relay, respectively, while $E^n$ and $B^n$ denote the received outputs at the relay and the receiver.
+The systems $A^n$ and $D^n$ represent the transmissions from the sender and the relay, while $E^n$ and $B^n$ denote the received outputs at the relay and the receiver, respectively,.
+At the beginning of the protocol, Alice holds a ``message system" $M$, in a state $\rho_M$.
+Let $\ket{\Psi}\in\mathcal{D}(\mathcal{H}_{M}\otimes\mathcal{H}_{R})$ be a purification.
 The system $R$ represents the complementary system, to which the state in the relay communication scheme may be entangled.
-The joint state at the beginning of the protocol is described by the pure state $\ket{\Psi}\in\mathcal{D}(\mathcal{H}_{M}\otimes\mathcal{H}_{R})$.
-The system Alice, representing the sender, selects a quantum system $\rho_M$ which is intended for Bob, representing the destination receiver.
-The encoding is done by Alice as $\rho_{M}\rightarrow\mathcal{E}_{M\rightarrow A^{n}}(\rho_{M})$, followed by the transmission of the $A^n$ systems over $n$ channel uses.
+In the quantum communication protocol, Alice would like to send $M$ to Bob.
+The encoding is done by Alice by a mapping of $\rho_{M}\mapsto\mathcal{E}_{M\to A^{n}}(\rho_{M})$, followed by the transmission of the $A^n$ systems over $n$ channel uses.

 The transmission is done iteratively, at step $i$, the relay encodes the sequence of states $(E_{i-1},\bar{E}^{i-2})$ using strictly casual encoding map $\Gamma^{(i)}_{E_{i-1}\bar{E}^{i-2}\rightarrow{\bar{E}^{i-1}D_{i}}}$, and then receives $E_{i}$ for $1\leq i\leq n$.
 Each step $i$ is composed of two operations, the action of $\Gamma^{(i)}$ and the action of the quantum channel $\mathcal{N}$.